mimiyin/choreographic-interventions-s20/README.md

       * [Random Positions](https://editor.p5js.org/move.mimi/sketches/arR72_jfr) | [Fullscreen](https://editor.p5js.org/move.mimi/embed/arR72_jfr)

 ### Assignment: Study No. 1 Random Pathways
-   * Choreograph a 30 - 180 second generative random pathway that contains 2 ideas.
+   * Choreograph a 30 - 180 second generative random pathway that feels most random.
       * At least 1 parameter of random() needs to change over time.
       * Use the [Random Pathway with Controls](http://editor.p5js.org/embed/ByBuJtIEz) to explore ideas.
       * Think about the linear pathways that are baked into Random Pathways.